 The ABNF for a Boolean in HTTP/1 headers is:

-In HTTP/1 headers, a byte sequence is indicated with a leading “?” character.
+In HTTP/1 headers, a boolean is indicated with a leading “?” character.
 For example:

 Given a structured defined in this specification: